Everything You Need to Know About WordPress Backend

 Make sure to save the changes when you are finished editing your WordPress source code in the Theme Editor.
 To do so, go down and click the Update File button.

 When you install WordPress, it will create a project directory in your system.
-If you visit that directory, you will see multiple .php extensions files like wp-config.php, index.php, functions.php, wp-activate.php, and more.
+That directory will show multiple .php extension files like wp-config.php, index.php, functions.php, wp-activate.php, and more.

-You can edit those files and write code into them to make back-end code changes.
+You can edit those files and write code to make backend code changes.
 Let’s suppose you want to make some changes to something.

 Go to the project directory, open the file to make changes, write code, and then save the file.